eu-nebulous/sal/README.md

 Please bare in mind that the values in the helm chart can be overwritten in the nrec deployment definition: https://github.com/eu-nebulous/nrec-flux-config/blob/main/clusters/primary/nebulous-cd/helm-releases/specific-patches/nebulous-sal.yaml

-# Deployment Manager & Execution Adapter Nebulous scenario
+# Deployment Manager & Execution Adapter NebulOus scenario
+This section describes the sequence of the SAL endpoints provided to support NebulOuS deployment and execution scenario.
+It is possible to find more regarding how to use SAL endpoints [here](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#31-using-sal-rest-endpoints).

 ### Prerequisites
 SAL need to be connected to the ProActive.
 If you are getting the `HTTP 500` error when calling the endpoints, which state NotConnectedException, it means that SAL is not connected to ProActive.